 How does the collaborative process work?

 Once the parties agree to proceeding with a collaborative divorce, each party needs to retain their own collaborative lawyer and meet privately with him or her.
-The attorneys will then communicate and draft an agenda for the first four way collaborative meeting.
-At this first meeting both spouses and both attorneys agree not to go to court and other important issues are addressed through the review and signing of a Collaborative Participation Agreement.
-The individual family's needs and expectations are the focus of the team, with a particular emphasis on the best interests of the children involved, if any.
-Additional four way meetings are scheduled and essential documents are exchanged.
-If needed, experts, such as therapists, child specialists, and financial professionals, are invited to join the process as neutral coaches.
-All parties work together to complete the process and eventually a written agreement will be drafted and signed by both parties and a divorce decree entered.
+The attorneys will then communicate and plan for the process including the potential use of collaborative neutrals like collaborative coaches, child specialists and financial neutrals.
+Once the professional team is created, the attorneys draft an agenda for the first full team collaborative meeting.
+At this first meeting both spouses and all members of the professional team agree not to go to court, and other important issues are addressed through the review and signing of a collaborative participation agreement.
+The parties’ respective interests for their futures apart, hopes and fears are then discussed.
+The individual family’s needs and expectations are the focus of the team, with a particular emphasis on the best interests of the children involved, if any.
+Through the process, the full team works together to gather and process information, explore settlement options, test the consequences of the options presented and eventually reach settlement.

 What happens if my spouse and I do not reach an agreement during the collaborative process?